NOW ENROLLING 2014!

 - A parent of a camper

-Social Enrichment Summer Experience in Lexington, MA for children ages 3 1/2-9 years old
+Social Enrichment Summer Program in Lexington, MA for children ages 3 1/2-9 years old

 F.U.S.E.
-Summer Fun Experience 2014 is our 4th annual summer program providing social enrichment for children ages 3 1/2 - 9 based in Lexington, Ma.
+Summer Program 2014 is our 4th annual summer program providing social enrichment for children ages 3 1/2 - 9 based in Lexington, Ma.
 The F.U.S.E. program provides intensive work on increasing children’s social engagement and problem solving with peers through high motivation, fun, child centered activities.

 The F.U.S.E. program is directly run by Lauren Weeks, Psy.D. and Coach Nick Mangini.
 They, along with their trained staff, will work directly with the children using strategies to create flexibility, perspective taking, regulation and co-creation.
 The staff to student ratio is an area we hold at the highest priority to be able to promote social engagement during every moment of the day.
 We will have one head counselor and one assistant counselor for every seven children.
 There will also be revolving counselors to help whenever necessary given the activity and need.